Q42/template-ios/README.md

 1. Click the green "Use this template" button in the Github repo to create your own repository with this code template.
 1. Clone the new repo locally on your machine.
-1. Run `python3 ./scripts/rename-project.py` from the project root, to change the project name.
-The script will ask for your new project name.
-You can delete the script afterwards.
+1. Run `python3 ./scripts/rename-project.py` from the project root to change the project name.
+    - Delete the script afterwards: `rm ./scripts/rename-project.py`.
 1. Optional: Configure GitHub Actions for TestFlight and App Store builds.
-Edit `build.yml` to enable the workflow trigger.
-Set an App Store Connect API key and signing certificate in your GitHub Actions Secrets as described in this readme under [CI configuration](#ci-configuration).
+    - Edit `build.yml` to enable the workflow trigger.
+    - Set an App Store Connect API key and signing certificate in your GitHub Actions Secrets as described in this readme under [CI configuration](#ci-configuration).

 ## Features

-Only basic features that almost all projects use, were added in this template:
+Only basic features that almost all projects use were added to this template:

 - SwiftUI using the SwiftUI lifecycle with an AppDelegate
-- Implementation of the Clean Architecture
+- Implementation of Clean Architecture
 - Dependency injection using the library Factory
 - Unit tests and UI tests using Salad
 - GitHub Actions CI configuration that runs the tests and submits the app to TestFlight